pete-machine/torchbricks/README.md

 ```

-For metrics, we rely on the [TorchMetrics](https://torchmetrics.readthedocs.io/en/stable/) library and passes either a single
-metric (`torchmetrics.Metric`) to `BrickMetricSingle` or a collection of metrics (`torchmetrics.MetricCollection`) to `BrickMetrics`.

-For multiple metrics, use always `BrickMetrics` with `torchmetrics.MetricCollection`.

-On each `forward`, we calculate model outputs, losses and metrics for each batch.
+On each `forward`-call, we calculate model outputs, losses and metrics for each batch.
 Metrics are aggregated internally in `BrickMetricSingle`
 and only returned with the `summarize`-call.
 We set `reset=True` to reset metric aggregation.

+For metrics, we rely on the [TorchMetrics](https://torchmetrics.readthedocs.io/en/stable/) library and passes either a single
+metric (`torchmetrics.Metric`) to `BrickMetricSingle` or a collection of metrics (`torchmetrics.MetricCollection`) to `BrickMetrics`.

+For multiple metrics, use always `BrickMetrics` with `torchmetrics.MetricCollection` [doc](https://torchmetrics.readthedocs.io/en/stable/pages/overview.html#metriccollection).
+It has some intelligent mechanisms for sharing
+metrics stats.

 Note also that metrics are not passed to other bricks - they are only stored internally.
 To also pass metrics to other bricks
-you can set `return_metrics=True` for `BrickMetrics` and `BrickMetricSingle`.
+(and add computational cost) you can set `return_metrics=True` for `BrickMetrics` and `BrickMetricSingle`.

-### Bag of bricks - reusable bricks modules
-Note also in above example we use bag-of-bricks to import commonly used `nn.Module`s

-This includes a `Preprocessor`, `ImageClassifier` and `resnet_to_brick` to convert torchvision resnet models into a backbone brick
-(without a classifier).

 ## Bricks motivation (to be continued)